ppmanforthewin/voyager/about.md

 ---
-bg: "dsc04321_30531076972_o.jpg"
+bg: "thayer.jpg"
 layout: page
-title: "About"
+title: "About me"
-crawlertitle: "Why and how this blog was created"
+crawlertitle: "About | Thayer Labs"
 permalink: /about/
-summary: "About this blog"
+summary: "I'm a useful nerd."
 active: about
 ---
 # About me